polypox/slingshot-swap/README.md

 ## Features
 - swaps on Slingshot with Sushi
-- swaps fixed amount from USDT to USDC
+- swaps specified amount of specified tokens
-- currently only Polygon network
+- supports Polygon and Arbitrum networks

 ## How to use
 Before running the script, insert your private keys in `private_keys.txt` file one by one without quotation marks: